 Why make Macerated Strawberries, Mascarpone Cream and Balsamic vinegar?

 You are probably wondering how such a simple dessert with very few ingredients could inspire such blissful devotion.
-I sit here imagining that first spoonful; a perfect balance of strawberries and mascarpone cream with a drizzle of balsamic vinegar, and what a taste sensation it was.
+I sit here imagining that first spoonful; a perfect balance of sweet strawberries and creamy mascarpone with a hint of the tart sweet balsamic vinegar, and what a taste sensation it was.
 Close your eyes when you take that first bite because it is utterly blissful.

 It is one of the easiest summer desserts to make but is special enough to be served at the end of a romantic dinner for two.